This paper examines best practices for measuring and analyzing DOCSIS 3.1performance using a combination of techniques.

 Why?
 Unprecedented requirements for bandwidth from customers, and stiff competition from emerging players.

 VIAVI offers performance analysis and troubleshooting solutions to ensure successful installation and maintenance of DOCSIS 3.1® technology.
 For example, the OneExpert™ CATV handheld tester, cloud-enabled via the innovative StrataSync™ application, offers complete fulfillment and service testing, and affords you end-to-end coverage for your deployments.

 - What is DOCSIS 3.1?

 DOCSIS 3.1 is the current iteration of the telecommunications standard known as Data Over Cable Service Interface Specification, or DOCSIS.
-This standard regulates the addition of high-speed, high bandwidth data transfer and internet services to existing coaxial cable lines used in conjunction with a cable modem.
+This standard regulates the addition of high-speed, high bandwidth data transfer and internet services all internet service to existing coaxial cable lines used in conjunction with a cable modem.

 Originally developed by CableLabs in 1998, the standard has gone through multiple revisions and exponential growth in service speed in the ensuing years.